salmankavanur/salmankavanur/README.md

 - Figma / Adobe Suite (Photoshop, Illustrator, Indesign)
 - Responsive and User-Centric Design

-🎥 **Media Mastery:**
+🎥 **Media Passion:**
-In the captivating world of media, I'm not just a designer – I'm a storyteller.
+In the captivating world of media, I'm not just a designer – I'm a visual treater.
 From drone photo/videography to seamless editing and color grading, I bring visuals to life.
 - Adobe Premiere Pro
 - After Effects
 - Drone Photo/Videography